steledama/nixos/README.md

 home-manager switch --flake .
 ```

-This command works if the current user is the same defined in the flake.nix (in the example above is 'userName').
+This command works if the current user matches teh one defined in the flake.nix (in the example above is 'userName').
 If it is not you just need to specify the user you want to rebuild the home:

 ```bash
 home-manager switch --flake .#userName
 ```

-### As a module
+### Installation as a module

 If you prefear to install as a module (as i did for my config in this repo) you add the home-manager module in the configuration.nix file: